karimikkonen/sextante-manual/sphinx/source/interpolation.rst

 .. image:: img/interpolation/rasterize.png

 The *Filtered layer* layer refers to the resulting one of the second filter.
 It has the same name as the one produced by the first filter, since the name is assigned by the algorithm, but you should not use the first one.
-Since we will not be using it for anything else, you can safely remove it from your proect to avoid confusion, and leave just the last filtered layer.
+Since we will not be using it for anything else, you can safely remove it from your project to avoid confusion, and leave just the last filtered layer.

 The resulting raster layer looks like this.